Eastern front of the Russo-Ukrainian war (2022–present): Donetsk Oblast

 Concurrent with the advances near Toretsk, Russian forces continued to expand the Avdiivka salient after the capture of Novooleksandrivka; Sokil by 6 July 2024 and Voskhod by 11 July were both captured, west of Ocheretyne.
-Urozhaine, east of Staromaiorske, was taken around 13 July 2024, and in the direction of Siversk, Russian forces restarted offensive maneuvers to capture Spirne and Ivano-Daryivka around 17 July.
+Urozhaine, east of Staromaiorske, was taken around 13 July 2024, and in the direction of Siversk, Russian forces restarted offensive manoeuvres to capture Spirne and Ivano-Daryivka around 17 July.

 On 18 July 2024, Russian forces entered Prohres, west of Ocheretyne, and captured it on 19 July, marking a new phase for the battle northwest of Avdiivka, as Russian forces advanced towards and hoped to seize the city of Pokrovsk, a key Ukrainian logistical hub connecting two supply highways.
 Russian forces also seized the villages of Lozuvatske and Vovche, north and south of Prohres, in the week after the latter's capture.
 The situation, described as "tense and difficult", and Russian advances in the Pokrovsk front, were attributed to a lack of Ukrainian supplies and manpower.
-On 24 July, a large mechanized assault was launched by Russia towards Kurakhove, with heavy losses; another was launched by Russia towards Kostiantynivka in Pokrovsk Raion the same day, again taking significant losses, but nevertheless gaining a foothold in the village.
+On 24 July, a large mechanised assault was launched by Russia towards Kurakhove, with heavy losses; another was launched by Russia towards Kostiantynivka in Pokrovsk Raion the same day, again taking significant losses, but nevertheless gaining a foothold in the village.

 In August 2024, Russia continued making significant advances in the direction of Pokrovsk, while expanding their control in the area in and around Toretsk.
 The Pokrovsk front had become the most active area of the frontline as Russia's main goal in eastern Ukraine by early August.
 Following Ukraine's incursion into Russia's Kursk Oblast in early August 2024, the rate of Russian advance near Pokrovsk increased, where Russian forces at the axis of advance had been bolstered.
-By mid-August, Russia was reportedly 10 kilometers from Pokrovsk, and continued to advance through settlements east of the city, including in Hrodivka, a town situated on the last line of defense (a line running through Hrodivka–Novohrodivka–Selydove north to south) ahead of Pokrovsk itself.
+By mid-August, Russia was reportedly 10 kilometres from Pokrovsk, and continued to advance through settlements east of the city, including in Hrodivka, a town situated on the last line of defence (a line running through Hrodivka–Novohrodivka–Selydove north to south) ahead of Pokrovsk itself.
 In late August, Russia entered Toretsk from two axes of advance, entering it from Pivnichne to the east and Zalizne to the south.
-On 27 August, Russia captured the key city of Novohrodivka, nine kilometers east of Pokrovsk, in an engagement reportedly lasting only three days.
+On 27 August, Russia captured the key city of Novohrodivka, nine kilometres east of Pokrovsk, in an engagement reportedly lasting only three days.
 The following day, fighting reportedly began over Selydove as Russian forces entered the city from the east, capturing parts of the E50 highway southeast of Pokrovsk in the process.